 - Cover administrative and staffing costs as required

-There's another option which is a very popular choice for families.
-If you establish the “Jane and John Doe Fund” as a donor-advised fund within the Capital Region Community Foundation:
+If you establish the “Jane and John Doe Fund” as a donor-advised fund with the Community Foundation:

 - You can establish the fund in minutes, not months